 It’s easy to find inspiration in cocktail books or to look at other websites for ideas, but nothing quite compares to the sights, sounds and flavors of a working bar or restaurant.
 It affords you the opportunity to try something new and to sample ingredients you might not own.
-Since I happen to be traveling this week, I sought assistance from professionals for the Drink of the Week and I am pleased to share my experience from here in Portland, Oregon.
+Since we happen to be traveling this week, we sought assistance from professionals for the Drink of the Week and we are pleased to share my experience from here in Portland, Oregon.

-You may recall last year during a visit to the City of Roses (Bridges, Mountains, Cocktails, etc.) I had the chance to try a barrel-aged libation.
-This year, I set my sights on the Southeast side and made my way to Beaker & Flask.
+You may recall last year during a visit to the City of Roses (Bridges, Mountains, Cocktails, etc.) we had the chance to try a barrel-aged libation.
+This year, we set our sights on the Southeast side and made our way to Beaker & Flask.
 We sat at the end of the bar and ordered our first round from the menu.
-My wife selected the Fortunate Son, a highball with Fernet Branca and I picked the White Overalls, a rye cocktail with honeyed Campari.
-Both were absolutely delicious, but I needed a suggestion for the Drink of the Week.
-When I described my weekly column to our bartender, Emily, she seemed intrigued and consulted with James.
+Our first selections included the Fortunate Son, a highball with Fernet Branca and something called the White Overalls, a rye cocktail with honeyed Campari.
+Both were absolutely delicious, but we needed a suggestion for the Drink of the Week.
+When we described this weekly column to our bartender, Emily, she seemed intrigued and consulted with James.
 After a few introductions, they agreed to share a drink with Summit Sips readers that was created by the bar’s owner, Kevin Ludwig.
-When James explained that it was a riff on a classic Negroni, how could I resist?
-It was as if they had been reading Summit Sips for years and played directly to my tastes.
+When James explained that it was a riff on a classic Negroni, how could we resist?
+It was as if they had been reading Summit Sips for years and played directly to our tastes.

 Norwegian Negroni by Kevin Ludwig

 1.5 oz aquavit